A User-driven Design Framework for Robotaxi: FINDINGS

 \subsubsection{Transparency.}

-Another advantage is transparency with respect to both route and pricing information.
+Another advantage was transparency with respect to both route and pricing information.
 In terms of routing, participants emphasized the reliability of robotaxis.
-P18 highlighted that \textit{``Robotaxis won’t deliberately take detours,''} while P2 noted, \textit{``Robotaxi pricing is more transparent, and the driving route is also very explicit.
+P18 highlighted that \textit{``Robotaxis won’t deliberately take detours,''} while P2 noted, \textit{``Compared with traditional taxis, the driving route of robotaxis is very explicit.
 I can see exactly which route the vehicle is following.''} With regard to pricing, participants perceived robotaxi fares as standardized and free from hidden charges.
 Unlike traditional taxis or ride-hailing services, where drivers may request additional fees under certain conditions, robotaxis were seen as adhering to predefined pricing rules.
 As P06 explained, \textit{``Some Didi drivers may ask you to add a return-trip fee, for example, five yuan, or even ten yuan during holidays.
 They feel the distance is too long and that they won’t be able to pick up passengers on the way back, so they charge an extra return fee.
 This used to be more common with taxis, but now some Didi drivers do it as well.
 With Apollo Go, this problem doesn’t exist.
-It never asks me to pay an additional return fee.''} Our autoethnographic observations also corroborate this perception.
-After selecting the pick-up and drop-off locations, we can view an estimated fare and a system-generated route before confirming the ride.
-During the trip, the real-time route progression is continuously displayed.
-The app also provides explicit pricing rules, such as the base fare, distance-based charges, and time-based charges.
+It never asks me to pay an additional return fee.''}